 Body Mass Index (BMI) is an inexpensive and easy-to-perform method of screening for the different weight categories: underweight, normal or healthy weight, overweight, and obesity.
-While BMI can be used to screen for these weight categories and the possible health problems that are attributed to weight, it is not a diagnostic tool to determine body fat or overall health of an individual since it can not correlate between body fat and muscle.
+While BMI can be used to screen for these weight categories and the possible health problems that are attributed to weight, it is not a diagnostic tool to determine body fat or overall health of an individual since it does not differentiate between body fat and muscle.
 To determine if a high BMI is a health risk, a healthcare provider would need to perform further assessments.

 Calculate your BMI using this online BMI Calculator!